 Gardens of Interest

-Kingston is full of lovely garden spots that everyone can enjoy.
+Kingston is full of lovely garden spots that everyone can enjoy!
+KCGN's "Gardens of Interest" are non-food-producing gardens.
 Here are a few that provide interesting ideas that can be applied to community and backyard gardens alike.

 Joseph Dominik Garden